hgreenhut/AoD-Website/_posts/2023-5-5-penguin-attack.md

 Penguins aren't historically the most dangerous of creatures.
 In fact, throughout human history, there have been precisely [0 recorded cases](https://animalvivid.com/do-penguins-attack-humans/) of a human being killed by a penguin.
 That doesn't mean it can't happen though.

-They may not have a taste of humans, but they have sharp, hooked beaks and a mean glare.
+They may not have a taste for humans, but they have sharp, hooked beaks and a mean glare.
 So, it's easy to image that if they attacked in a horde, they could overwhelm a human.

 But how many of them would it take?
 Sticking only to the most scientific methods, I asked my Art of Data class.
 Please absorb the following table of the percent chance of a given number of penguins winning a fight against a human: